-Hello everyone and welcome to the Applicant Information Webinar for the fifth call of Recordings at Risk.
+Hello everyone and welcome to the Applicant Information Webinar for the sixth call of Recordings at Risk.
 To get us started, the CLIR staff on the webinar today will introduce ourselves.
-My name is Nikki Ferraiolo and I am a Senior Program Officer at CLIR.
+My name is Becca Quon and I am a Program Officer at CLIR.
 I'll be serving as your moderator for the session.
+(Joy, Kristen, Christa, Nikki introduce themselves)

-(Joy, Christa, Kristen, Amy) The purpose of this webinar is to help familiarize you with the program and all aspects of the application process.
+The purpose of this webinar is to help familiarize you with the program and all aspects of the application process.
 We'll provide some history, explore the application process, share some helpful tips and point to other useful resources when possible.

 Just some housekeeping regarding the Zoom platform we are using today.
 If a chat box isn't already displaying on your Zoom screen, you can hover your mouse toward the bottom of the screen and open it manually.
 Feel free to introduce yourself in this space.
-If you would like to send a message to everyone, just change the default from

-"All Panelists" to "All panelists and attendees".
+If you would like to send a message to everyone, just change the default from "All Panelists" to "All panelists and attendees".
 We'll be using the Q&A box for questions today, and you can open that the same way as the chat box.
 Use the Q&A at any time to submit questions.
-We're trying out a new feature in Zoom today which should allow you to promote questions, so if you see a question from someone else that also interests you, click the button.
+Note that Zoom should allow you to promote questions, so if you see a question from someone else that also interests you, click the button.
 We'll be monitoring on our end to combine like-questions together and answer all unanswered questions at the end of the session.
 As a reminder, this session is being recorded and will be made available on the Applicant Resources page of our website for future viewing.
 And now Joy will start our presentation.